1190782/odsoft-project-1190782-1230183-1230164/ReadME.md

 ## Project Structure
 - **src/main/java**: Contains the system implementation.
-- **src/test/java**: Contains unit, integration, and mutation tests.
+- **src/test/java**: Contains unit, integration and mutation tests.
 - **Jenkinsfile**: Configuration file for the Jenkins CI/CD pipeline.
 - **Documentation**: File detailing all the team decisions during the project.

 ## CI/CD Pipeline
-A pipeline automates the software development process, ensuring code is consistently built, tested, and deployed.
+A pipeline automates the software development process, ensuring code is consistently built, tested and deployed.
 It integrates continuous integration (CI) and continuous delivery (CD) practices, reducing manual steps, catching bugs earlier.
 This leads to faster, more reliable deployments and higher code quality.

 1. **Source Control Management (SCM)**
    We started by implement the Source Control Management.
 This stage manages changes to source code over time.
 It keaps tracking of the code revision.
 It helps team collaboration by avoiding conflicts through branching and merging.